Community Infrastructure Levy

-The Council is introducing Community Infrastructure Levy (CIL) in Poole from 2nd January 2013.
-CIL is a new locally set charge which can be applied to most new development to help fund infrastructure in Poole.
+The Council introduced Community Infrastructure Levy (CIL) in Poole on 2nd January 2013.
+CIL is a locally set charge which can be applied to most new development to help fund infrastructure in Poole.
 CIL finance can be used to fund a wide range of infrastructure that is needed as a result of development.
 This includes new transport networks, flood defences, schools, hospitals and other health and social care facilities, park improvements, green spaces and leisure centres.
 CIL rates to be applied to development must be set out in a document called a Charging Schedule.

-Further information on how CIL will be operated in Poole is set out on the Council’s Community Infrastructure Levy webpage that can be accessed here
+Further information on how CIL is operated in Poole is set out on the Community Infrastructure Levy page.

 Planning Obligations can be completed by virtue of the Town and Country Planning Act 1990 (as substituted by the Planning and Compensation Act 1991)

-Where payments or the scale of the facilities are modest in relation to the size of the development, the use of one-off payments or provision can make the discharging of obligations more straightforward and help keep administrative costs down.
+Where payments or the scale of the facilities are modest in relation to the size of the development, the use of one-off payments or provision can make the discharging of obligations more straightforward and help keep administrative costs down - see S111 Undertaking form.

-Following the approval by the Planning Committee, a letter is sent by the Council’s Legal & Democratic Services Unit to the Applicant/Agent/Solicitor seeking:
+Following the resolution to approve, a letter is sent by the council’s Legal & Democratic Services Unit to the Applicant/Agent/Solicitor seeking:

 Evidence of ownership of the land (for registered land this is by way of office Copy Entries obtainable from HM Land Registry, for unregistered land this is by way of an epitome of title).